bjrhodes/bjrhodes.github.io/_posts/2018-03-21-when-wordpress-is-a-good-idea.md

 As well as this, there's a huge ecosystem of themes, plugins and services which are incredibly easy to add.
 We've seen WordPress turned to more jobs and areas than we ever expected, but it's extensibility and configurability provide a lot of flexibility and allow for great personalisation.

-The latest statistics estimate that ~30% of the web is powered by WordPress, including some surprisingly big brands and more than a few sites which we've built here at Foundry.
+The latest statistics estimate that ~30% of the web is powered by WordPress, including some surprisingly big brands and more than a few sites which I've built myself.

 ## So why wouldn't you use it?